-K2.1R The following awards may be granted to persons who successfully complete approved supervised research (including, where required, taught units of study) and satisfy the conditions in the Academic Regulations:
+K2.1R The following awards may be granted to persons who successfully complete approved supervised research (including, where required, taught units of study) and satisfy the conditions in the Academic Regulations and Procedures:

-Masters by Research (MA or MSc) Master of Philosophy (MPhil) Doctor of Philosophy (PhD) Master of Philosophy by publication (MPhil) Doctor of Philosophy by publication (DPhil) Professional Doctorate (award titles as approved by the Academic Board from time to time)
+Master of Philosophy (MPhil) Doctor of Philosophy (PhD) Master of Philosophy by publication (MPhil) Doctor of Philosophy by publication (DPhil) Professional Doctorate (award titles as approved by the Academic Board from time to time)

-K2.2R Research degree by published research
+K2.2 Research degree by published research

-The awards of Doctor of Philosophy (DPhil) and Master of Philosophy (MPhil) may be granted to persons who successfully submit evidence of scholarship through a collection or substantial piece of published work and satisfy the conditions in the Academic Regulations
+K2.2.1R The awards of Doctor of Philosophy (DPhil) and Master of Philosophy (MPhil) may be granted to persons who successfully submit evidence of scholarship through a collection or substantial piece of published work and satisfy the conditions in the Academic Regulations and Procedures.

-K2.3R Professional Doctorate
+K2.3 Professional Doctorate

-The University may award an appropriately titled professional doctorate to registered candidates who successfully complete an approved programme requiring completion of taught elements and supervised research of relevance and application to a defined area of professional practice and appropriate to the level and nature of the award.
-The following award titles have been approved by Academic Board and others may be approved from time to time.
+K2.3.1R The University may award an appropriately titled professional doctorate to registered candidates who successfully complete an approved programme requiring completion of taught elements and supervised research of relevance and application to a defined area of professional practice and appropriate to the level and nature of the award.
+The following award titles have been approved by Academic Board and others may be approved from time to time:

-Doctor of Biomedical Sciences (DBMS) Doctor of the Built Environment (DBEnv) Doctor of Business Administration (DBA) Doctor of Counselling Psychology (DCounsPsych) Doctor of Education (EdD) Doctor of Health Psychology (DHealthPsych) Doctor of Health and Social Care (DHSC) Doctor of Spatial Planning (DPlan) Doctor of Engineering (DEng)
+Doctor of Biomedical Sciences (DBMS) Doctor of the Built Environment (DBEnv) Doctor of Business Administration (DBA) Doctor of Counselling Psychology (DCounsPsych) Doctor of Education (EdD) Doctor of Health Psychology (DHealthPsych) Doctor of Health and Social Care (DHSC) Doctor of Spatial Planning (DPlan) Doctor of Engineering (DEng).